-- CBD can make baths more relaxing than they
+CBD can make baths more relaxing than they

 When you take a bath, it delivers lots of minerals that are great for soreness.
 A CBD bath can relax, decompress, and ease musculoskeletal pain and inflammation.
 The CBD in your bath can also soothe skin conditions.
 The CBD recipe below includes Epsom salts.

 CBD gets absorbed more efficiently through the

 When you soak in a CBD bath, the CBD is

 absorbed quicker than oral ingestion.

 What you need to make your bath bomb